torlenor/rucomato/README.md

 ![Langton's ant](./examples/langtons_ant.png)

 ## TODO:

 ### General

+- [ ] More than two states that map to different colors/symbols
 - [ ] Mouse interaction for SDL2 to place/influence cells
 - [ ] Move into the third dimension
 - [ ] Sound synthesis